 Install a freshwater filter and aerator to approximate natural water movement.
 Water movement works within the ecosystem to balance the pH and oxygenate the water.
 Without this type of filter and aerator system you limit what life can live in the created environment.

-Fill the bottom two to three inches of your tank with your selected substrate.
+Fill the bottom two to three inches of your ecosystem fish tank with your selected substrate.
 Gravel and sand are common choices.